Valiantus-code/Masterwatch/README.md

     - More may be added later.
 - [ ] GUI update

-That's it for now, give this project a **Star** to follow development!
+That's it for now, will be updated with more planned changes later on.

+Development progress can be explored in detail inside the [Change log](https://github.com/VoR-gamedev/Masterwatch/blob/master/CHANGELOG.md).

 See the [open issues](https://github.com/VoR-gamedev/Masterwatch/issues) for a full list of proposed features (and known issues).